sshushliapin/Sitecore.FakeDb/README.md

 ### <a id="how-to-mock-the-content-search-logic"></a>How to mock the content search logic

-The example below creates and configure a content search index mock so that it returns Home item:
+The example below creates and configures a content search index mock so that it returns the Home item:

 ``` csharp
 [Fact]